 In Toronto, researchers focused on the factors fuelling the emergence of Toronto's local start-up scene and the transformation of its ICT cluster.
-Through extensive interview work, the researchers provide evidence that serial entrepreneurs in particular have been responsible for re-deploying financial and knowledge capital into the local entrepreneurial ecosystem.
+The researchers provide evidence that serial entrepreneurs in particular have been responsible for re-deploying financial and knowledge capital into the local entrepreneurial ecosystem.
 Moreover, there has been a rapid expansion in the number of local innovation intermediaries, including business incubators and accelerators, which provide the necessary supports for new venture creation, removing some of the more traditional barriers to entry.
-Simultaneous with the growth of a more supportive associative structure, there has been profound technological changes, especially associated with cloud computing.
+Simultaneous with the growth of a more supportive associative structure, there has been profound technological change, especially associated with cloud computing.
 Global cloud service providers deliver critical services that reduce costs and present opportunities related to technology and business development for new entrants.
-Local firms stressed the importance of a deep local talent pool generated by the large number of leading publicly-funded post-secondary institutions in the region, as well as the activities of local associative actors such as TechToronto and Barcamp, which develop networks amongst highly skilled and talented workers.
+Local firms stressed the importance of a deep local talent pool generated by the large number of leading publicly funded post-secondary institutions in the region, as well as the activities of local associative actors such as TechToronto and Barcamp, which develop networks amongst highly skilled and talented workers.
 It was clear that there was an important role for government both directly through operating programs that allow firms to reach overseas markers, access research tax credits (e.g. SR&ED) and other funding (e.g. IRAP), as well as indirectly, through their support of civic capital-building organizations.

-2.4 Digital industries in Vancouver5
+Digital industries in Vancouver5

 In Vancouver, researchers sustained a study examining the digital industries.
 While the most well-known digital activities in Vancouver relate to visual effects, animation and games (VFX), where it has established a strong reputation, researchers quickly discovered that digital activities pervade most sectors of the regional economy.
 For the most part, Vancouver's digital activities centre on software development in the service of a broad swath of industries, with talent being developed locally by public universities, colleges and other research institutions.
 Researchers uncovered the movement of US-based multinationals to Vancouver, in part as a response to shifts in US immigration policies, as well as the relative costs of doing business.
-And a number of large technology firms, including Amazon and Electronic Arts, have a large presence in the city-region.
-And while Vancouver has many desirable quality of place characteristics that attract both firms and talent, Vancouver faces the challenges seen in other new economy cities, especially related to housing affordability and the precariousness of digital work, increasing viewed as 'gig economy' work.
+And a number of large technology firms, including Amazon and Electronic Arts, have a substantial presence in the city-region.
+And while Vancouver has many desirable quality of place characteristics that attract both firms and talent, it faces the challenges seen in other new economy cities, especially related to housing affordability and the precariousness of digital work, increasing viewed as 'gig economy' work.

-2.5 The fate of flagships: Anchor firms in Canada's Technology Triangle6
+The fate of flagships: Anchor firms in Canada's Technology Triangle6

-CDO researchers assessed various aspects of the well-storied case of Canada's Technology Triangle, centred around the Kitchener-Waterloo region in southern Ontario.
-Previous accounts by members of the CDO research team have emphasized the importance of local universities, industry associations, regional culture, path dependence and industrial history to the region's resilience and dynamism over time.7 Yet, these alone may not explain why this modest, mid-sized manufacturing community has become a dynamic centre for tech-based entrepreneurship and ICT activities, ranking globally for its start-up activities.8 In this more recent research, CDO researchers challenged us to consider why this region has had success and raises questions about the dominant narrative regarding the role of the region's major employer, Blackberry (formerly Research In Motion) in anchoring the region's dynamic ICT cluster and its more contemporary role in the entrepreneurial and innovation ecosystem.
+The researchers assessed various aspects of the well-storied case of Canada's Technology Triangle, centred around the Kitchener-Waterloo region in southern Ontario.
+Previous research on this region emphasized the importance of local universities, industry associations, regional culture, path dependence and industrial history to the region's resilience and dynamism over time.
+Yet, these alone may not explain why this mid-sized manufacturing community has emerged as a dynamic centre for tech-based entrepreneurship and ICT activities, ranking globally for its start-up activities.
+Researchers explored why this region has had success and raises questions about the dominant narrative regarding the role of the region's major employer, Blackberry (formerly Research In Motion) in anchoring the region's dynamic ICT cluster and its role in the entrepreneurial and innovation ecosystem.